locoframework/loco-js/README.md

 # 🚚 Sending messages

-You can send messages over WebSocket connection after initializing Loco-JS (see _Initialization_ section).
+You can send messages over WebSocket connection after initializing Loco-JS properly (see _Initialization_ and _Receiving messages_ sections).

 ```javascript
 import { emit } from "loco-js";